jayunit100/k8sprototypes/prometheus-quickly/README.md

 etcd_disk_wal_fsync_duration_seconds_sum 33.182538455000035
 etcd_disk_wal_fsync_duration_seconds_count 2676
 ```

+# How to produce this sort of data

+## Requirements

+- 3 node etcd cluster
+- ability to edit the kubelet manifests/etcd.yaml (i.e. if starting in CAPI this is the norm)
+- SSH into a bastion node that can access the 3 nodes via IP address
+- Ability to run docker on the bastion

 If you start out a cluster this way, then there is a chance over time that performance will degrade even more, rapidly approaching > 1 second writes.
-# run prometheus in docker
+## run prometheus in docker
 ```
 docker run -p 9090:9090 -v prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus
 ```